Improved bounds on the cop number when forbidding a minor: Applications

 \begin{proof} Let $h$ be an arbitrary vertex of $K_t$, and let $M$ be a maximum matching of $K_t-h\simeq K_{t-1}$, which has size $\left\lfloor\frac{t-1}{2}\right\rfloor$.
 Note that $K_t-h-M$ contains no isolated vertex since $t\geq 4$.
 Then, \cref{cor:simplematching} yields that \end{proof}

 The cop number of $K_t$-minor-free graphs in particular has received some interest.
 Andreae \cite{andreae_pursuit_1986} posed as an open problem to find $K_t$-minor-free graphs with large cop number.

 Furthermore, Bollobás, Kun and Leader \cite{bollobas_cops_2013} noted the bound on $K_t$-minor-free graphs is related to Meyniel's conjecture.
 Meyniel's conjecture \cite{frankl_cops_1987} is the most famous and important conjecture on the game of cops and robbers.
 It states that $c(G)=O(\sqrt n)$ if $G$ is a connected graph on $n$ vertices.
 A weaker but still open conjecture is the weak or soft Meyniel conjecture, stating that $c(G)=O(n^{1-\delta})$ for some fixed $\delta>0$.
 Bollobás, Kun and Leader note that if we prove that $K_t$-minor-free graphs have cop number at most $O(t^{2-\varepsilon})$, then weak Meyniel holds for $\delta=\frac{\varepsilon}{4-\varepsilon}$.
+Briefly, their argument goes as follows.
+Suppose we wish to bound the cop number of an arbitrary graph $G$ on $n$ vertices.
+If $G$ has a vertex $u$ of degree $\Omega(n^\delta)$, then place a cop on this vertex and proceed by induction on $G-N[u]$.
+Otherwise, $G$ has $O(n^{\delta+1})$ edges, and so $G$ cannot contain a complete minor on more than $O(n^{\frac{\delta+1}{2}})$ vertices.
+We may then apply the bound for graphs forbidding a complete minor to obtain the desired result.